January 5, 2010

 He is waiting to look into the cyst until they see how many symptoms respond to these medications.
 If I don’t “feel different in a week or so” they will switch me to a neurologist, since the symptoms would most likely be more cyst-provoked than heart-provoked.
 (I really do not want this to happen.)
 As to just what “feel different” means, I’m not sure.
 But he says I will know, because I likely haven’t felt that way… ever.
 Sounds wonderful.
 I am looking forward to it.

 At this point, I must add to my personal notes.
 I cannot remember relating the story of my cyst to my readers.
 Long story short, I have had ongoing dizziness, depth perception issues, EXTREME migraines, tinnitus, loss of extremity control, and more.
 Though they attribute most of these symptoms to my Postural Orthostatic Tachycardia Syndrome, they feared the incapacitating headaches were caused by something else.
 They were right.
-After an MRI they could a cyst in my brain.
+After an MRI they found a cyst in my brain.
 Though these cysts are common, the size of mine is quite uncommon.

 Now for the amusing and/or noteworthy highlights from yesterday…